 (a) Customer shall pay Heru for the Products and related services as set forth in the Confirmation Document.
 Heru shall invoice Customer on a monthly basis.
 Each invoice shall set forth the Confirmation Document(s) number and the amounts being billed.
 As reasonably requested by Customer, Heru shall cooperate in good faith with Customer to promptly provide additional billing information.

-(b) All payments of fees shall be made in U.S. Dollars by wire transfer of immediately available funds into an account designated by Heru.
-Payments shall be due within thirty (30) days following the invoice date.
+(b) All payments of fees shall be made in U.S. Dollars by credit card, Automated Clearing House (ACH) transfer, or wire transfer of immediately available funds into an account designated by Heru.
+Payments shall be due on the invoice date.
 If Heru does not receive payment of any sum due to it on or before the due date, simple interest shall thereafter accrue on the sum due until the date of payment at the per annum rate of two percent (2%) over the then prime rate quoted by Citibank in New York City or the maximum rate allowable by Applicable Law, whichever is lower.
 “Applicable Law” means all applicable statutes, ordinances, regulations, rules, or orders of any kind whatsoever of any national, federal, state, local, municipal or other government authority of any nature (including any governmental division, subdivision, department, instrumentality, agency, bureau, branch, office, commission, council, court or other tribunal).

 (c) Customer shall reimburse Heru for all reasonable costs incurred by Heru in collecting any late payments or interest, including attorneys’ fees, court costs and collection agency fees; and if such failure continues for more than forty five (45) days following written notice thereof, Heru may suspend performance until all past due amounts and interest thereon have been paid, without incurring any obligation or liability to Customer or any other Person by reason of such suspension unless Customer has complied with its obligations under Section 5(d).